We were initially linked to Canterbury College and welcomed our first intake of students way back in 1880.

-In 1896, with agriculture now well established as the mainstay of New Zealand’s exports, the School of Agriculture separated from Canterbury College and became Canterbury Agricultural College, with its own governing body and the ability to award degrees through the University of New Zealand.
+In 1896, when agriculture had become well established as the mainstay of New Zealand’s exports, we separated from Canterbury College and became Canterbury Agricultural College, with our own governing body and the ability to award degrees through the University of New Zealand.

 The University regularly assesses the job market for new areas of employment demand such as:

 Our campus is home to around 600 students during the university year and you can choose between catered Halls of Residence, self-catered flats, or housing.
 Students living on campus say it is a fantastic way to enjoy their time at Lincoln.
 You’ll make friends for life; there’s always something fun going on and you’re just a short walk away from lectures, gym, shops, cafés and bars.

 There’s free and unlimited WiFi, so you can easily connect with family and friends.

 Have a health issue?
 Contact Student Health and Support.

 We are operating and available to support our students with medical care and counselling no matter where you are.

 The picturesque and park-like 58-hectare campus has a supportive, multicultural atmosphere.